jrpepin/Breadwinner/SIPP/results/bw_analysis_2014.md

 Sample
 --------------------------------------------------------------------------------
-We restricted the sample to <<dd_di: %6.0fc "$minus_oldmoms">> women who first became mothers less than 19 years prior to each interview.
+We restricted the sample to <<dd_di: %6.0fc "$obvsprev_n" >> women who first became mothers less than 19 years prior to each interview (and who had earnings data in the current and previous waves).
 We use the birth history measures (year of each birth) to identify the sample eligble to be included in our analysis.

 ## Sample Construction